 This is the crème de la crème of Singapore Airlines offering, with six individual suites in a 1-1 configuration.
 This product is not currently available on any New Zealand routes.

-This decade-old product is still ahead of a lot of comparable offerings, with relatively professional and attentive service and a high level of comfort but it lacks the sophistication and modernity of the newer product.
+This more-than-a-decade-old product is still ahead of a lot of comparable offerings, with relatively professional and attentive service and a high level of comfort.
+However, it lacks the sophistication and modernity of the newer product.

 777 First Class